All the best deals from Target's Cyber Monday sale

 Coffee Table with X Base ($89.99, originally $179.99; target.com)

-This round coffee table can come with a white marble, clear glass or dark wood top, along with a complementary gold base.
+This round coffee table is available with a white marble, clear glass or dark wood top, along with a complementary gold base.

 Women's Arctic Parka ($41.99, originally $59.99; target.com)